MTV OMG

 MTV OMG was a British pay television music channel operated by Paramount Networks UK & Australia.
 It launched on 1 March 2018, replacing free-to-air sister music channel Viva.
 The audience profile on Sky Media showed that the channel had a 60/40 viewer bias in favor of women.
 The channel aired its own weekly OMG Top 20 charts, which were chosen by the channel.

+The channel closed on 20 July 2020.

 History

 The network launched on 1 March 2018, one month after Viva's discontinuation, with a love song-focused video playlist branded as MTV Love airing throughout February.
 From 2018 until 2020, MTV OMG was temporarily renamed MTV Pride to coincide with Pride in London, which celebrates the LGBT+ community.
 Before 2018, this temporary renaming was carried out on its sister channel MTV Classic.